Categories

 Channels action

-These actions allow you to create, close and modify the current channel of your test.
+These actions allow you to start, switch and close a channel of your test.
 They are integrated directly into the script.

 Start channel: This action allows Agilitest to make the link with the application under test.